marklogic/marklogic-kubernetes/README.md

 ## Service

-You can use the ClusterIP service to access MarkLogic with in the Kubernetes cluster.
+You can use the ClusterIP service to access MarkLogic within the Kubernetes cluster.

 ### Get the ClusterIP Service Name

-First use the following command to get a list of Kubernetes services:
+Use the following command to get a list of Kubernetes services:

 ```
 kubectl get services